giovannidoni/pypamm/README.md

 ## About PAMM

-PAMM (Probabilistic Analysis of Molecular Motifs) is a statistical analysis method that:
+PAMM (Probabilistic Analysis of Molecular Motifs) is clustering algorithm originally develop for the analusys of molecular simulations:

 - Identifies recurring patterns or "motifs" in molecular dynamics data
 - Uses density-based clustering to find natural groupings in high-dimensional data